othayoth/enet_tests/README.md

 - build it using [these](https://github.com/google/flatbuffers?tab=readme-ov-file#quick-start) instructions
 - generate code from a schema : `cd schema && ./parse_schema` -- this will generate `*_generated.h` files
 - if you need a mutating flatbuffer, use the `--gen-mutable` flag after calling the executable
+- for mutating flatbuffer, you might have to set all the fields first ?
+[VERIFY & CORRECT]

 #### how are fb sent to and forth between two programs using enet?
 - 1. robot_signal_builder (struct) : has flatbufferbuilder, enet_server, and an enet_peer
 - 2. send_signal (method): to either build a new buffer or mutate an existing buffer and sennd a packet over enet
 - the pointer to the robot_signal_build can be passed to other threads that can then then call the send_signal methods when needed to send the buffer to enet peers.
 - these, along with enet operations, can be packaged into a `network_base.h` header file
+-